State Rail Assistance Program

 This revenue is estimated to be $25 million in 2017-18, $39 million in 2018-19, and $41 million in 2019-20.
 The majority of program funding is directed by statutory formula to rail operators, with guidelines defining process and timeline for agencies to obtain funding.

-In May 2020, the California State Transportation Agency updated its approved application list to reflect additional programming of formula funds by commuter and intercity rail recipients.
-In total, the SRA Program has awarded funds to 11 agencies with a total of $96.3 million awarded since 2018.
-View complete list of approved projects to date (PDF coming soon).
+In August 2020, the California State Transportation Agency updated its approved application list to reflect additional programming of formula funds by commuter and intercity rail recipients, as well as the deletion of one project awarded flexible funds that has been discontinued by the sponsoring agency.
+In total, the SRA Program has awarded funds to 10 agencies with a total of $97.6 million awarded since 2018.
+View complete list of approved projects to date.

 In March 2019, the California State Transportation Agency announced 6 recipients for $13.1 million in State Rail Assistance program funding.
 These projects add to the $64.2 million approved in 2019, bring the cumulative SRA awards to $77.3 million for projects.
 View complete list of 2019 projects.